Illinois Car Seat Laws

 Why Car Seats Matter

 According to information available from the Centers for Disease Control and Prevention (CDC), we can see that approximately 600 children aged 12 and younger lost their lives in motor vehicle accidents across the US during the latest reporting year.
 Additionally, more than 63,000 children in that age range sustained injuries.
 Of the children who lost their lives in an accident that year, the CDC says that 38% were not restrained.
 Car seat usage does save lives, which is why laws have been passed in every state regarding these safety devices.
+Which ultimately led to a change in how seat belts are used since the 1990s.

 What Illinois Says About Car Seat Safety